TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 :url: https://embed.grasple.com/exercises/8d249aed-fa38-4a70-8271-8be07187dd06?id=69541
 :label: grasple_exercise_2_1_16
 :dropdown:
-:description: Solving a linear system using the augmented matrix
+:description: Solving a linear system using the augmented matrix.

 ::::